CephalofairGames/merc-packs-faq/index.md

 ##  <a name="page_01" class="page-number">1.0</a> Errata

+#### Major Errata

+**A large number of events were designed to be unlocked when a new class envelope was unlocked.** A new Campaign Sheet will be provided by Cephalofair that has these event unlocks at the bottom of the page, alongside the unlocked class icons.
+Here  are the proper event unlocks that should be added when you unlock a locked class, in the order they are listed on the Campaign Sheet.
+- Sun: R-50, R-51
+- Three Spears: R-47, C-78
+- Circles: R-44, R-45
+- Eclipse: R-46, C-81
+- Cthulhu: C-76, C-77
+- Lightning Bolts: C-73, R-40
+- Music Note: R-49, C-80
+- Angry Face: C-74, C-75
+- Saw: R-48, C-79
+- Triangles: R-42, R-43
+- Two Minis: R-52, R-53
+- Crossed Swords: R-54

+**City Event 57** should be added to the deck once you reach 13 Reputation with any Faction.
+(This will also be included on the updated, printable campaign sheet.)

+**Scenario 26** Monsters on tiles 2-D and 10-B should not be set up at the start of the scenario, with the exception of the City Archers located adjacent to the wall section overlays.

+#### Other Errata

 **Rulebook p27, Suffer Damage and p30, Loot** - The Loot symbol was used erroneously for the Suffer Damage ability.
 It should be on pg30 on the Loot header.

 **Campaign Sheet**, "Read Section 29.5 when you have at least 6 Demon Reputation and have completed Scenario 11." should direct you to Section *29.1*.
 There is no Section 29.5.
+(This will be included on an updated, printable campaign sheet.)

 **Personal Quest 12** - The scenario number should be 65, not 67.
 The scenario name is correct.

 **Scenario 8** Scenario Goals should read, <span class="hidden">"The scenario is complete when the Bandit Commander and all revealed enemies are dead"</span>

-**Scenario 26** Monsters on tiles 2-D and 10-B should not be set up at the start of the scenario, with the exception of the City Archers located adjacent to the wall section overlays.

 **Scenario 62** The map layout has Tile 06 with only slots and no tabs.
 The flat side should be laid adjacent to the other tiles, with the tab side facing out.